-- a.
-During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
+- A. During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
 Since the facility obtains water from the fish ladder, this action will avoid out-of-criteria water flows in the ladder.
-If freezing weather may cause damage during such a non-use period, the facility will be dewatered. - b.
-There will be no time-of-day restrictions for trapping operations. - c.
-Adult fish generally do not need to be netted due to the layout of the facility.
+If freezing weather may cause damage during such a non-use period, the facility will be dewatered. - B. There will be no time-of-day restrictions for trapping operations. - C. Adult fish generally do not need to be netted due to the layout of the facility.
 Netting of fish is not recommended.
 If transfer of fish is necessary, fish should stay in water at all times through the use of a water-filled bag, sanctuary net, or other means.
-The device used should be large enough to safely handle the largest fish. - d.
-Non-target fish will be released to the return pool. - e.
-There will be no more than 12 adult salmonids allowed in the anesthetic tank at any one time.
-This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - f.
-There will be no more than 12 adult salmonids allowed in the recovery tank at any one time. - g.
-Oxygen levels in fish handling tanks will be maintained at saturation by replacing the water and providing aeration as necessary. - h.
-Water temperatures in fish handling tanks will be maintained within 2°F of the fish ladder water temperature but less than 70°F. - i.
-Personnel shall sample fish as quickly as possible.
-It should require no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - j.
-Fish must be adequately recovered from anesthetization prior to the next step in the handling process, whether placed in the return ladder or transported.
-In the case of the return ladder, full recovery is not desirable because fish may jump onto a grating. - k.
-Fish must be released or transported from the trap within four days. - I. Researchers and managers conducting studies or obtaining broodstock are responsible for ensuring the wellbeing of their fish at all times.
-Twenty-four hour monitoring by personnel on-site is advised but not required. - 4.
-Trapping protocols during the fish passage season (March 1 through December 15) when fish ladder water temperatures are 70°F to 72°F. The trap may be operated when water temperatures are within the range of 70°F to 72°F, provided that researchers closely adhere to the restrictions below.
-Trapping operations will not be allowed, and trapping must cease immediately, if fish ladder water temperatures exceed 72°F. Due to the narrow temperature range involved, researchers must use reliable digital thermometers. - a.
-Researchers must notify the Corps project biologist in advance when trapping is to occur in this temperature range.
-The project biologist will occasionally monitor trapping operations.
+The device used should be large enough to safely handle the largest fish. - D. Non-target fish will be released to the return pool. - E. There will be no more than 12 adult salmonids allowed in the anesthetic tank at any one time.
+This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - F. There will be no more than 12 adult salmonids allowed in the recovery tank at any one time. - G. Oxygen levels in fish handling tanks will be maintained at saturation by replacing the water and providing aeration as necessary. - H. Water temperatures in fish handling tanks will be maintained within 2°F of the fish ladder water temperature but less than 70°F. - I. Personnel shall sample fish as quickly as possible.
+It should require no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank.

+- J. Fish must be adequately recovered from anesthetization prior to the next step in the handling process, whether placed in the return ladder or transported.
+In the case of the return ladder, full recovery is not desirable because fish may jump onto a grating. - K. Fish must be released or transported from the trap within four days. - L. Researchers and managers conducting studies or obtaining broodstock are responsible for ensuring the wellbeing of their fish at all times.
+Twenty-four hour monitoring by personnel on-site is advised but not required.